microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

     }
     ```

-1. Create a new resource group for your lab project using the `Resources/Infrastructure/bicep/rg.bicep` script file.
+1. Create a new resource group for your WhatTheHack using the `Resources/Infrastructure/bicep/rg.bicep` script file.
 When invoking the command, replace the location parameter with the Azure region you want to use:

     ```shell
     cd ./Resources/Infrastructure/bicep/